First lets understand the difference.

 Other key aspects of Agile are the attempt to improve communication by encouraging conversation in place of documents, a team of peers without management to encourage taking ownership and responsibility and pair programming and multi-skilled individuals to avoid waste.

 Waterfall is a very rigid method that produces low defect rates, but can run a long way over schedule and budget very easily.
-It seems to have a little bit of a cult following that hangs on.
+It seems to have a little bit of a cult following that hangs on and of course it is necessary in some situations.

 Structured is a common-sense approach that closely resembles how we operate from day to day in other business areas.
 It inherits the benefits of Waterfall without the extra delays.